What Is a Prenup?

 Ask an Attorney If a Prenuptial Agreement is Right For You

 Determining whether or not a prenuptial agreement is right for you can be challenging and somewhat overwhelming.
-It is important to consider speaking to an attorney who understands how prenuptial agreements work and who can guide you through making the decision that is best for you and your unique situation.
+It is important to consider speaking to an attorney who understands how prenuptial agreements work and can guide you through making the best decision for you and your unique situation.